-- 2.3.1 The Proposed Development is defined by a series of Parameter Plans which are used as the basis of assessment for the ES and included in the Design Guide.
-These parameter plans set the 'envelope' within which future development must fit and cover the following parameters:

-- Land Uses;

-- Transport and Movement: Strategic Infrastructure;
+- 2.3.1 The Proposed Development is defined by a series of Parameter Plans which are used as the basis of assessment for the ES.
+These parameter plans setthe 'envelope' within which future development must fit and cover the following parameters: - Land Uses; - Transport and Movement: Strategic Infrastructure;

 - Transport and Movement: Micro-mobility;

 - Building Heights;

 - Strategic Landscape;

 - Infrastructure and Utilities; and

 - Existing buildings to be demolished.